Move Forward Guide

 The American Physical Therapy Association launched a national campaign to raise awareness about the risks of opioids and the safe alternative of physical therapy for long-term pain management.
 Learn more at our #ChoosePT page.

 What is Osteoarthritis of the Spine?

-As we age, the discs in our spine can wear, begin to bulge, and become narrowed.
-These changes can put strain on the cartilage, ligaments, and joints at the involved level of the spine and may cause pain.
+As we age, the discs in our spine (gel-filled cushions between the bones of the spine) can wear, narrow, or begin to bulge.
+These changes can put strain on the cartilage, ligaments, and joints at the involved level of the spine and may result in pain.
 The narrowing of the disc also results in narrowing of the space between the spinal joints, called the "facet" joints.
 Weight-bearing forces on the joints increase because of these disc changes.
 As a result, the cartilage covering the joint surface can begin to fray and wear away over time.
-If your cartilage wears down so that your bones begin to rub together, it can result in enlarged joints, inflammation, stiffness, and pain.
+This wearing down results in osteoarthritis (OA).

 As OA of the spine progresses, your body will try to repair it by growing new bone.
 This bony growth is called a "bone spur."
 Spur development can result in a condition known as spinal stenosis.
 Most often this disorder affects men and women over 50 years of age.
 If the spurs enlarge, they can create a narrowing of the spaces in the spine.
 The narrowing can involve small or large areas and can result in pressure on nerves near the involved joints, resulting in symptoms that may include pain, tingling, numbness, or burning.

 Symptoms of OA of the spine vary from person to person and can range from mild to disabling.
 You may not have symptoms even though the condition is present.
 Its onset and progression can be quite slow.